JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 Sharing code between platforms is the powerful technique, but it may be hard to accomplish without rich APIs that we have in Android, JVM or iOS platforms.
-You may use multiplatform libraries to fix that and to have rich APIs directly in the common Kotlin code.
+One may use multiplatform libraries to fix that and to have rich APIs directly in the common Kotlin code.
 There are several examples of such libraries:

 - [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/native/README.md)